Resources to support the ideas and strategies from the text:

 More can be found related to this in the menu under the Resources heading.
 The same is the case with the book referred to below as well.

-This educational approach rests in no small degree on the works of Dr. Magne Nyborg (1927–1996), a Norwegian Educator.
+This educational approach rests in no small degree on the works of the late Dr. Magne Nyborg (1927–1996), a Norwegian Educator.
 The title of his main book in English reflects very well his ambitions and objectives in his research, Pedagogy – The study of how to provide optimum conditions of learning for persons who may differ widely in prerequisites for learning.

 Andreas Hansen, Dr. Polit.

 Kelly Morgan, MA, SLP